19rishabh/19rishabh/README.md

 ## <h1 align="center">Hey there 👋, I'm Rishabh Agrawal</h1>

-### A passionate developer who thrives on solving challenging problems and building modern, impactful solutions with a keen interest in ML. 🚀
+**A passionate developer who thrives on solving challenging problems and building modern, impactful solutions with a keen interest in ML. 🚀**
-### Currently, I am pursuing a B.Tech in Computer Science & Engineering with an additional minor degree in Data Science at K.J.
-Somaiya College of Engineering, Mumbai. 🎓

 <table align="center">
 <tr>